0xc00010ff/UIView-SequentialAnimation/README.md

 UIView-SequentialAnimation
 ==========================

-### Category on UIView that schedules sequential animations for an array of views.
+### A UIView category method that provides a simple declarative API for scheduling a sequence of animations

 #### Methods:
 ``` objective-c